michalskalski/puppet-crashdump/README.md

   igalic@levix ~/src/bw/puppet-crashdump (git)-[master] % rake acceptance

   ...loads of output...
-  2 examples, 0 failures
+  3 examples, 0 failures
   igalic@levix ~/src/bw/puppet-crashdump (git)-[master] %
 ```

 ## Release process

-The version in Modulefile should be bumped according to [semver](http://semver.org/) *during development*, i.e.: The first commit after the release should already bump the version, as master at this point differs from the latest release.
+The version in metadata.json should be bumped according to [semver](http://semver.org/).

 When cutting a new release, please